FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 double-clicking on one of the tabs Exif, Xmp, Iptc, Maker, All will add that tag to the Workspace.
 <br><br>
 <b>Exiftool.exe location</b><br>
-If you need to override the location of exiftool.exe you can do that here.<br><br>
+If you need to override the location of exiftool.exe you can do that here.
-<b>Filelist: Show Folders in Filelist</b><br>
-The default setting is to only show files in the Filelist panel.
-If you enable this option, also folders (directories) will be shown, allowing easier navigation.<br>
-It will also enable a BreadCrumb bar.<br><br>
-<b>Hint pause timeout in Millisecs</b><br>
-Hovering over the metadata panel will display the complete metadata value as a hint.
-This was added because long values are often not completely visible.<br>
-Setting this value to 0 (zero) will effectively disable the hints.
 <br><br>

 <h3><a name="m_workspace">Workspace manager</a></h3>